Frequently Asked Questions

 Number Portability

 Number portability is available in Jordan, allowing users to keep their phone numbers when switching between mobile operators.
-This feature does not significantly impact SMS delivery or routing as messages are properly routed to the current carrier.
+Messages are properly routed to the current carrier regardless of the original operator.

 Sending SMS to Landlines

-Sending SMS to landline numbers is not supported in Jordan.
-Attempts to send messages to landline numbers will result in a failed delivery and typically trigger a 400 response error (error code 21614) from SMS APIs.
-These messages will not appear in logs and accounts will not be charged for the attempt.
+SMS to landline numbers is not supported in Jordan.
+Attempts to send messages to landlines result in failed delivery and typically trigger a 400 response error (error code 21614) from SMS APIs.
+These messages will not appear in logs, and accounts will not be charged for the attempt.

 Compliance and Regulatory Guidelines for SMS in Jordan

 The Telecommunications Regulatory Commission (TRC) of Jordan oversees SMS communications and has established specific guidelines for business messaging.
-Companies must comply with both TRC regulations and individual mobile operator requirements to ensure successful message delivery and regulatory compliance.
+Comply with both TRC regulations and individual mobile operator requirements to ensure successful message delivery and regulatory compliance.

 Consent and Opt-In

-Explicit consent is mandatory before sending any marketing or promotional messages to users in Jordan.
+Obtain explicit consent before sending any marketing or promotional messages to users in Jordan.
 Best practices for obtaining and documenting consent include:

 HELP/STOP and Other Commands